BIOLOGY

 --choose lab bench partners and sign seating chart and index cards.

---microscope assignments; hall-locker assignments.
+--microscope assignments.

 --description of lab supplies and equipment; check supplies against list.